KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 Works fine!

-One me thing I'd like to add is to change styles of Drop Target element when the Player Card is over the Field Position.
+One more thing I'd like to add is to change styles of Drop Target element when the Player Card is over the Field Position.
 Vaadin adds ```v-drag-over-target``` class name automatically while the dragged object stays on top of the drop target.
-Assume, I want to change the background color of Field Position circle to "deep pink" when the Player Card is over it.
+Assume, I want to change the background color of the Field Position circle to "deep pink" when the Player Card is over it.
 Then in field-position.css file add:

 ```
 .v-drag-over-target.field-position{